anandu06dev/ng4StarterKit/README.md

 When application services carry out full business use cases it's a good idea to put use cases with simple logic into UI controllers.
 However, we don't want to hide our use cases from the rest of the application.
 Considering using business services only for structural and behavioral modeling while domain models remain pure value containers that can't protect their invariants is a common bad practice in most Angular frontend projects.
 Hence, building fine-grained rich domain models is a major objective in object-oriented business applications.
 In general, using rich domain models means more entities than services.

 It's debatable whether higher granularity distributed across multiple layers introduce extra complexity in the frontend design system.
-Do we really need all these tactical patterns such as factories, aggregates, domain events, repositories, domain services etc. in the frontend design system?
+Do we really need all these tactical patterns like factories, aggregates, domain events, repositories, domain services etc. in frontend development?
 As a consequence, many developers tend to lean toward weaker architecture patterns because they see it as an unnecessary practice.
 Often a simpler Data-Driven approach is sufficient enough.
 For most web applications MVC or Flux may be more appropriate.
+Before starting using these concepts we must evaluate requirements and the code base!

 ## Object-Oriented Design